 ArduinoPlatform Tutorials helps makers, hobbyists, and engineers build electronics projects.
 Arduinoplatform is a free Arduino resource site for beginners.
-The main goal of this site is to provide tutorials, tricks, tips, reviews and other Arduino resources that allows Arduino programmers to improve their projects.
+The main goal of this site is to provide tutorials, tricks, tips, reviews, and other Arduino resources that allow Arduino programmers to improve their projects.

 In this tutorial, you will learn how to read the values from a soil moisture sensor.
 So, soil moisture sensors basically measure the content of water present in the soil.
 If you are building a smart garden that waters plant this sensor is ideal for reading the wetness of the…

 In this Arduino Tutorial, you will learn how to create custom characters for a 16×2 LCD Display with Arduino.
 With the function createChar() it is possible to create and display custom characters on the LCD. createChar function, With the function createChar() it is possible to create and display custom characters…

 Whether you are a completely new Arduino user or an experienced user, you’ll still need to master the basics.
 The goal of these tutorials is to help you understand the basic coding components with some examples.

 Serial communications provides an easy and flexible way for your Arduino board to interact with your computer and other devices.
 This chapter explains how to send and receive information using this capability.